dmhuehol/EnvAn-WN/README.md

 IGRAimpf: current (6/14/17) version of MATLAB function to create a structure of soundings data from raw Integrated Global Radiosonde Archive v1 .dat data.
 (Based on a function originally written by Megan Amanatides at NC State.)
 Updated 6/14/17 to standardize the function help format.

-IGRAimpfil: current (6/30/17) version of MATLAB function to import IGRA v1 data and output ALL useful sounding structures (filtered, goodfinal, and warmnosesfinal being the most important).
-Updated 6/30/17 to add support for precipfilter.
+IGRAimpfil: current (7/7/17) version of MATLAB function to import IGRA v1 data and output ALL useful sounding structures (filtered, goodfinal, and warmnosesfinal being the most important).
+Updated 7/6/17 to fix the wrong freezing point input within nosedetect.

 levfilters: current (6/13/17) version of MATLAB function to filter out given level types from IGRA v1 soundings data.
 Updated 6/13/17 to standardize help format and reflect changes in other functions.